Kansas City Art Institute logo

 1885

-Founded as the 'Sketch Club' by local art enthusiasts.
+Founded as the "Sketch Club" by local art enthusiasts.

 1887

-Twelve benefactors formed the Kansas City Art Association and School of Design.
+Held its first exhibition and formally established as the Kansas City Art Association and School of Design.

 1927